-T-Mobile becomes second U.S. carrier to join Ubuntu Carrier Advisory GroupAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile becomes second U.S. carrier to join Ubuntu Carrier Advisory GroupAlex Wagner - Editorial Director of News and Content

 Following Verizon's decision to join the Ubuntu Carrier Advisory Group last month, another U.S. carrier has become part of the Ubuntu mobile club.
 Canonical recently announced that T-Mobile US is now a member of the CAG, which will allow the carrier to take part in meetings concerning Ubuntu for mobile and give feedback that will contribute to the platform's development.
 T-Mobile's decision to join the CAG doesn't guarantee that the big magenta operator will end up stocking Ubuntu handsets, but it does give T-Mo the opportunity to be one of the first carriers to do so.